 So what happens as we shorten the attack and release times to zero?
 We'd have instantaneous compression that would resemble the following.
 Note how the waveform becomes distorted.

 All sorts of signal distortion can be achieved so long as the compressor attack and release settings are short enough.

 Note that this is only made possible with compressors that read the peak amplitude of the input signal.
 Those compressors that calculate and utilize RMS (root mean square) input amplitudes cannot achieve such distortion.

 For more information on compressor attack and release times, check out my article Dynamic Range Compression: Attack & Release Controls.

 What is the knee of a compressor?
-The knee of a compressor refer to the transition point around the threshold of the compressor where the output becomes attenuated versus the input.
-A hard knee offers a more distinct triggering of the compressor while a soft knee allows for a smoother and more gradual transition to compression.
+The compressor's knee refers to the transition point around the compressor's threshold where the output becomes attenuated versus the input.
+A hard knee offers a more distinct triggering of the compressor, while a soft knee allows for a smoother and more gradual transition to compression.

 To best understand the knew of a compressor, let's have a look at the following illustration of the input vs. output graphs:

 The hard knee is the simpler of the two to visualize.
 As the input signal surpasses the threshold, the compressor kicks in to attenuate.

 On the other hand, the soft knee begins to compress the signal even before the threshold point.
 It also acts in conjunction with the attack and release controls to soften the onset of compression.

 To learn more about compressor knee controls, check out my article Dynamic Range Compression: What Is The Knee Control?